Whey Protein: Most Common Myths

 Removing carbohydrates and fats from protein doesn’t mean that carbohydrate is not required post workout; rather it improves the quality of protein promising better digestion.
 It adds to better functioning of protein on muscles when consumed in water followed by some carbohydrate food or supplement around 10- 15 minutes later.

-MYTH 5: All proteins (Casein, Soy, Blend, etc) are the same as whey and serve the same function.
+5. All proteins (Casein, Soy, Blend, etc) are the same as whey and serve the same function

 REALITY: There are 3 major sources of good quality protein foods, whey, soy, and casein.
 Other dietary protein sources include egg protein, meat protein, lentil protein, pea protein, etc.